Who To Follow for Google Data Studio?

 Role: Google Analytics Advocates, presenters, managers

 Krista and Louis are the hosts of the Measure Matters YouTube monthly series about analytics, data studio and more.
-Lewis also manages Data Studio development and releases.
+Louis also manages Data Studio development and releases.

 They are fairly active Twitter but mostly visible in their role as media producers for data studio and analytics content.

 Measure Matters Episode 12: Data Studio Report Showcase – Some of my work and others in the field.